simonyipeter/MariaDB-Galera-cluster/README.md

 ```

 # Backup
-Easy to create backup from all database:
+Easy to create backup from all databases:
 ```
-root@node2:/cluster# ./wsrep_service.sh backup
+root@node1:/cluster# ./wsrep_service.sh backup
 ```
-The backup files wil located in the db_bkp folder
+The backup files will be located in the db_bkp folder